What Do Wild Rabbits Eat in Yard

 10. Vegetable Plants

-Wild Rabbits mostly feed on crops like vegetable crops including tomatoes, beans, and cucumbers.
-They might eat the leaves, stalks, and even the fruits that grow from some of these plants.
+Wild Rabbits might feed on fall vegetables in your yard, like tomatoes, beans, and cucumbers.
+They might eat the leaves, stalks, and fruits from some of these plants.